devsecopsprojects/Aaptatt-hiring-assignment/README.md

 1. Docker: To push image to dockerhub
 2. tomcat: To deploy app on tomcat server

-## Dashboard → Manage Jenkins → System
+## Jenkins Dashboard → Manage Jenkins → System

 Click on add sonarQube installations